FIEO FIEO

 What is a Certificate of Origin?

-A Certificate Of Origin (COO) is a document that identifies the country where manufacturers produced goods or commodities.
+A Certificate Of Origin (COO) is a document that identifies the country where manufacturers produce goods or commodities.
 It contains details about the product, destination, and export countries.
 It is a vital document for international trade, required as per trade agreements and treaties between nations.

-What Does It Mean?
+What Does COO Mean?

 A Certificate of Origin can establish a product or commodity’s country of origin.
 The product’s COO includes additional information such as the final destination and the countries from where they were shipped.
 When doing business across international borders or exporting goods, you must have this document to comply with international accords and treaties governing trade.